Luis de la Fuente (footballer, born 1961)

-Luis de la Fuente Castillo (born 21 June 1961) is a Spanish football manager and former professional player who played as a left-back.
+Luis de la Fuente Castillo (born 21 June 1961) is a Spanish professional football manager and former player who played as a left-back.
 He is the manager of the Spain national team.

 He amassed La Liga totals of 254 matches and six goals over 13 seasons, with Athletic Bilbao and Sevilla, winning two league titles with the former including a double with the Copa del Rey in 1984.

-De la Fuente began working in the Spanish youth teams in 2013, managing the under-19 team to victory in the 2015 European Championship and the under-21 side to the 2019 equivalent.
-He coached the Olympic team to the silver medal at the 2020 games, and took over at the seniors in 2022, winning the 2023 Nations League and Euro 2024.
+De la Fuente began working with Spanish youth teams in 2013, managing the under-19s to victory in the 2015 European Championship and the under-21 side to the 2019 equivalent.
+He coached the Olympic team to the silver medal at the 2020 games and took over his country's seniors in 2022, winning the 2023 Nations League, Euro 2024 and the 2026 World Cup, becoming the first manager to claim all three major trophies.

 Playing career

 Born in Haro, La Rioja, de la Fuente graduated from Athletic Bilbao's youth system, and made his senior debut with the reserves in 1978, in the Segunda División B. On 8 March 1981, he made his first-team – and La Liga – debut, coming on as a second-half substitute in a 0–0 away draw against Valencia.

 De la Fuente was promoted to the main squad in the summer of 1982.
-He scored his first professional goal on 26 March 1983, closing the 4–0 home win over Celta.
+He scored his first professional goal on 26 March 1983, closing the 4–0 home win over Celta de Vigo.

 In July 1987, de la Fuente signed for fellow top-flight club Sevilla, and continued to appear regularly the following campaigns in defence or as a left winger.
 In 1991, he returned to Athletic for a 20 million pesetas fee, featuring rarely under coach Jupp Heynckes who arrived one year later.

 De la Fuente joined Alavés in 1993, with the side in the third tier.
 After one season, he retired at the age of 33.

+De la Fuente earned caps for Spain at youth level.
+He also represented the under-23 side in qualification for the 1988 Summer Olympics.

 Coaching career

 Early years

-De la Fuente's first managerial job was at Portugalete, in the regional leagues.
+De la Fuente's first managerial job was at Portugalete in the regional leagues.
 In summer 2000, he was appointed at Segunda División B club Aurrerá de Vitoria, but was sacked in March of the following year in spite of a seventh place in the table.

 After a spell back at Sevilla (academy), de la Fuente returned to Athletic.
 Initially a manager of the youths and the reserves, he also acted as match delegate for two years before returning to his previous duties.

 On 13 July 2011, de la Fuente was named Alavés coach, being dismissed on 17 October.